Hastings Point Wastewater Treatment Plant performance upgrade

 The Hastings Point Wastewater Treatment Plant currently services about 12,860 people who live, work and holiday in Cabarita Beach, Bogangar, Hastings Point and Pottsville.

-Ageing assets and population growth is putting pressure on the plant’s performance.
-While the plant is licensed by the NSW Environmental Protection Authority (EPA) to service about 18,000 people, it needs some improvement works now to ensure it can meet this licensed capacity into the future.
+While the plant is licensed by the NSW Environmental Protection Authority (EPA) to service about 18,000 people, ageing assets mean it requires improvement works now to maintain performance and ensure it can continue meeting this licensed capacity into the future.

 Community benefits